Tim Hodgson (politician): Financial career

 From 1990 to 2010, Hodgson held various positions in New York, London, Silicon Valley and Toronto with Goldman Sachs and served as CEO of Goldman Sachs Canada from 2005 to 2010.
 He worked with Mark Carney at Goldman Sachs and joined the Bank of Canada as special adviser to him in 2010, when Carney was governor.
 Before the 2025 election, Hodgson was the chair of Hydro One.
 He took an unpaid leave of absence as chair of the board of directors at Hydro One in order to stand in the election.
 He also stepped away from the board of the Ontario Teachers' Pension Plan, where he was vice-chair of the investment committee.

 Hodgson served as a board member for Calgary-based oil sands producer MEG Energy from 2016 to 2019.

 Political career

 With incumbent Liberal Markham—Thornhill MP Mary Ng declining to seek re-election, Hodgson was recruited by Liberal leader Carney to contest the riding in the 2025 federal election.
 He was elected the riding's MP on April 28, 2025, and joined the 30th Canadian Ministry that May as Minister of Energy and Natural Resources.
+Hodgson was reportedly heavily involved in the defection of MP Michael Ma to the Liberal Party.

+At the time of the 2025 Canadian federal election, he lived in Toronto.